wp-plugins/wp-cron-control/readme.txt

 == Description ==

 This plugin allows you to take control over the execution of cron jobs.
 It's mainly useful for sites that either don't get enough comments to ensure a frequent execution of wp-cron or for sites where the execution of cron via regular methods can cause race conditions resulting in multiple execution of wp-cron at the same time.
+It can also help when you run into posts that missed their schedule.

 This plugin implements a secret parameter and ensures that cron jobs are only executed when this parameter is existing.